JackJey/privacy-sandcastle/README.md

 $ google_chrome `--host-resolver-rules="MAP * 127.0.0.1"`
 ```

-`https://` requires valid certificate too, this is done by `mkcert` as mentiones above.
+`https://` requires valid certificate too, this is done by `mkcert` as mentioned above.

 `mkcert -install` installs develop CA cert into your local machine, so every https cert which nginx uses are valid on your browser.